Relayer: Side two

-"Sound Chaser" contains elements of jazz fusion and funk arrangements.
-Moraz was asked to devise an introduction to the song during his audition with the band; his contribution was finalised after "one or two takes" and used on the final version.
-He considered his Moog synthesizer solo at the end a highlight moment in his performance on the album, but felt that the keyboards overall were buried in the final mix.
-Howe thought the track was "an indescribable mixture of Patrick's jazzy keyboards and my weird sort of flamenco electric [guitar]", yet he disliked Moraz's initial choice of chords he played during his guitar solo, causing Moraz to play it differently, which he disagreed with.
-Yes biographer Dan Hedges compared the track to the style of fusion group Return to Forever.
+"Sound Chaser" represents a radical stylistic departure for the band, containing heavy elements of jazz fusion and funk arrangements.
+Moraz was asked to devise an introduction to the song during his audition; his contribution was finalised after "one or two takes" and used on the final version.
+He considered his Moog synthesizer solo at the end a highlight of his performance on the album, but felt that the keyboards overall were buried in the final mix.
+Howe described the track as "an indescribable mixture of Patrick's jazzy keyboards and my weird sort of flamenco electric [guitar]"; however, he disliked the chords Moraz initially played during the guitar solo, prompting a change that Moraz ultimately disagreed with.
+Yes biographer Dan Hedges compared the track to the style of jazz fusion group Return to Forever.